christinanelson/SustainabilityProfitCorrelation/README.md

 Then, I built two simple models to train and validate on data from 1961-2013 and predict GDP growth for 2014.

-The first model predicts the next year's GDP growth to be 2.446 RMSE (+/- 0.000).
+The first model I call the naive or dummy model, because it just does supervised learning via walk-forward-validtion with no stochastic element.

+I use 47 years of data (1961-2008) for training, and the last 5 years (2009-2013) for the test set.
+The naive model shifting the data set in 1 year increments back and forward in time for up to 10 years.

+The naive model calculates the median RMS of subset prior observations relative to the next one year GDP growth.
+From this model, there is a median of 2.446 RMSE (+/- 0.000).
+Note there is no error because there is no stochastic element.
+So, any model that give a lower error than 2.446 shows an improvement in predictive performance.

-While the MLP's prediction is shown in the folllowing box and whisker plot, which predicts a GDP growth value of 2.192 with a root mean square error (RMSE) of +/- 0.059.
+The MLP's prediction is shown in the folllowing box and whisker plot, which has a RMSE of 2.192 +/- 0.059, which is an improvement compared to the naive model.

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/boxplot-forecast-2013_USA_GDP.png?raw=true)